ykharitonova/csw8-s22/about.md

 Deadlines for all activities are available on Gauchospace (and are listed on the [Calendar]({{site.url}}/{{site.baseurl}}/calendar)).

 <span style="color:green">These are hard deadlines beyond which we **will not accept late submissions**.</span>
-During the quarter, you can request an extension for the zyBook activities (we can offer extension only for the zyBooks activities) - see more information [below](#request-for-accommodations).
+During the quarter, you can request an extension for the zyBook activities (we can offer extensions only for the zyBooks activities) - see more information [below](#request-for-accommodations).

 It is the responsibility of each student to make sure their activity grades on zybooks are completed as expected and the correct score is displayed on Gauchospace.
 A portion of the LA score may be based on hidden tests and our manual inspection of code.
-Some of the labs might need to be submitted on Gradescope.
+Some of the labs might need to be submitted on Gradescope - the lab will specify it in the instructions.

 ---